eigendude/deliverator/README-NETWORKING.md

 # Setting up networking

-The robot's internal LAN can run in two modes: trusted and untrusted.
-Untrusted mode causes all nodes to firewall themselves from the network and communicate via OpenVPN.
-The untrusted threat model assumes an untrustworthy agent with access to the network but not the hardware (sensible when running a WiFi access point).
+The robot's internal LAN can run in two modes:

+**trusted** - data flows directly between the nodes on the network

+**untrusted** - data is encrypted and routed through the node running roscore, firewall is enabled

 The robot defaults to a trusted network for performance reasons.
 Eventually, the robot will be able to switch between the two threat models at runtime.

-## 1. Setting up the master node
+## 1. Setting up the node running roscore

-The master node is responsible for hosting both networks and providing network services (DHCP, OpenVPN, possibly NetBIOS name resolution, possibly DSN).

-Each network is implemented as a Linux network bridge.
-The network bridge acts like a router/switch: clients can connect and receive DHCP leases, and packets are switched between the clients.
+Trusted and untrusted networks are implemented using linux network bridges.
+Each bridge acts like a router/switch - clients can connect and receive DHCP leases, and packets are switched between the clients.
 It's like having two virtual routers that exist only in software.

-In general, most networking is handled by scripts and ROS nodes.
-The required manual labor is outlined below.
+In general, this stuff is set up by a bunch of shell scripts and configuration files in the [utils package](deliverator_utils).
+If something breaks, this README can be helpful documentation.

 ### 1.1.
 Creating the network bridges